 #11.
 Make regular communication a top priority

-Communication with your consultant is essential to the success of your project.
+Communication with your nonprofit consultant is essential to the success of your project.

 Whether you’re working face-to-face with a local consultant or speaking over-the-phone with a remote consultant, being clear and direct can ensure the success of your relationship.

 The better you can communicate, the more likely your project is to succeed.

 Follow the best practices listed on the right to ensure steady, worthwhile communication that will help you identify problems early and make the most out of your nonprofit consulting relationship.

 Respond to correspondance in a timely manner